lambdaterms-forks/purescript-style-guide/README.md

 Let's try to use natefaubion's coding style from libraries like [`purescript-variant`](https://github.com/natefaubion/purescript-variant) or [`purescript-run`](https://github.com/natefaubion/purescript-run) as a reference pint and update this coding style accordingly.

+Additionally there is prefered signature formatting defined (which was garyb original proposition).

 ## Original Preface

 This is a style guide for the language PureScript based on conventions used in